iceyrazor/iceys-linux-stuffs/README.md

 this is just some configs and stuffs i decided to put on my github

 # requirements
-- for neovim
-    - packer
-- for urlview - urlview
 - for dwm
     - xorg-server
     - xorg-xinit